sberl/supersid/docs/SuperSIDonWindows.md

 If your proprietary sound card software has configuration options, deselect all sound effects, set 16 bit and the desired sample rate (48000, 96000 or 192000).<br/>
 If your sound card does not come with a proprietary configuration software, you may want to follow the guide [How do I Change the Sample Rate and Bit Depth on a USB Microphone?](https://www.audio-technica.com/en-us/support/audio-solutions-question-of-the-week-how-do-i-change-the-sample-rate-and-bit-depth-on-a-usb-microphone/).

-- use `sampler.py` in order to get a complete list including the errors
+- use `python sampler.py` in order to get a complete list including the errors
-- use `sampler.py | grep -v "peak freq \[0\] Hz" | grep "duration 1\.[012]"` in order to get a compact list of the acceptable candidates.
+- use `python sampler.py | grep -v "peak freq \[0\] Hz" | grep "duration 1\.[012]"` in order to get a compact list of the acceptable candidates.
 This command will take a while before it outputs anything.
-- use `sampler.py | grep -v "peak freq \[0\] Hz" | grep "duration 1\.[012]" -B2 -A2` in order to get a verbose list of the acceptable candidates.
+- use `python sampler.py | grep -v "peak freq \[0\] Hz" | grep "duration 1\.[012]" -B2 -A2` in order to get a verbose list of the acceptable one channel candidates.
+This command will take a while before it outputs anything.
+- use `python sampler.py -n2 | grep -v "peak freq \[0, 0\] Hz" | grep "duration 1\.[012]" -B2 -A2` in order to get a verbose list of the acceptable two channel candidates.
 This command will take a while before it outputs anything.

 ```console
     > cd <path to your supersid installation>\supersid\supersid